emberjs/website/source/blog/2018-09-14-the-ember-times-issue-64.md

 Ember Core Team member [@chadhietala](https://github.com/chadhietala) proposed 2 RFCs around Element Modifiers – one for the [Modifier Manager](https://github.com/emberjs/rfcs/pull/373) and the other for the [Element Modifier](https://github.com/emberjs/rfcs/pull/353) itself.

-Element Modifiers provide stable access of the DOM node they are installed on similar to the `{{action}}` modifier.
+Element Modifiers provide stable access of the DOM node they are installed on.
 Unlike a component, there is no template/layout for an element modifier.
 Unlike a helper, an element modifier does not return a value.
 An element modifier is invoked in "element space".
 This is the space between `<` and `>` opening an HTML tag.

 Here is an example of the element modifier syntax in action:
 ```